-Although closed to 100% on-campus instruction due to COVID-19 school closures for the 2020-2021 school year, Macy Elementary School developed a School Plan for Student Achievement and successful delivery of instruction through synchronous and asynchronous instruction.
+Macy School returned to in-person instruction for the 2021-2022 school year.
 Macy's SPSA is written to align with and support the Lowell Joint School District's three LCAP goals: Goal 1 All students of the Lowell Joint School District will have appropriate conditions for successful learning outcomes, Goal 2 All students in the Lowell Joint School District will demonstrate continuous student achievement and progress toward being college and career ready, and Goal 3 Stakeholders, including parents and students, will be engaged in supporting student learning in a positive and safe school climate.
-Macy's specific goals address creating an environment that support academic achievement for all student and access for all students. s, a positive school climate, and an envi ronment that prov ides opportunity
+Macy's specific goals address creating an environment that support academic achievement for all students, a positive school climate, and an environment that provides opportunity and access for all students.